When Paul Simon Pondered Mortality on ‘So Beautiful or So What’

 This isn't to say the record necessarily found Simon revisiting well-worn sonic territory.
 As he had on each of his previous outings, he altered his palette again for So Beautiful or So What, experimenting with new sounds and production techniques.
 But the songs themselves sprung from a surprising return to Simon's roots — after spending 20 years or so building tracks from the rhythm bed up, he went back to his guitar as a primary songwriting instrument.

-"I was really out of practice in just sitting with the guitar," he told the Atlantic.
+"I was really out of practice in just sitting with the guitar," Simon told the Atlantic in 2011.
 "I was really starting with a blank page."

 The change of instrumental approach forced Simon to think about chord progressions and melodies from a new perspective.
 Although he'd written some of the most indelible songs of his generation with little more than a guitar, he'd reinvented himself as a rhythm-oriented writer with 1986's Graceland, an album that also saw him developing a much more abstract lyrical style — one that placed a greater emphasis on the way words sounded in the context of a song, creating impressionistic pictures that were much more open to interpretation.